Dynamic Young Scientist Enters a “Mesmerizing” Career

 From a glance at the curriculum vitae of Eric Boyd you can get an idea of how he has used his PhD in microbiology to attain his assistant professor rank at the age of thirty-four.
 He has appointments in both the Microbiology and Immunology and the Chemistry and Biochemistry departments at Montana State University in Bozeman.
 In addition, he is an investigator in their Thermal Biology Institute and the NASA Astrobiology Institute’s (NAI) University of Wisconsin Astrobiology Research Consortium.

-Brought up in Iowa by parents whom he credits for insuring their children got good educations, Boyd remembers visiting Yellowstone National Park as a 5-year-old and again in college.
+Brought up in Iowa by parents whom he credits for ensuring their children got good educations, Boyd remembers visiting Yellowstone National Park as a 5-year-old and again in college.
 He “became mesmerized by the field of microbiology” as an undergrad at Iowa State University and has never looked back.
 The microscopic cells of bacteria that cause diseases in humans, other animals, and plants hold the attention of many microbiologists, but Boyd uses bacteria and archaea as agents of discovery, applying evolutionary tools to understand the metabolic processes that almost certainly supported the earliest forms of life on earth.

 “There was a period of time some 3 to 4 billion years ago when life was dependent on nonphotosynthetic forms of energy,” Boyd told me.
 That is, living things could convert chemicals in their environment via means other than the Sun’s radiant energy.
 Boyd and his colleagues have recently begun to answer exactly what chemicals are involved and how microorganisms (also called microbes) can use them.